mesonbuild/meson/docs/markdown/Reference-manual.md

 These are all the supported keyword arguments:

+- `capture` when this argument is set to true, Meson captures `stdout` of the `command` and writes it to the target file specified as `output`.
+Available since v0.41.0.
+- `command` as explained above, if specified, Meson does not create the file itself but rather runs the specified command, which allows you to do fully custom file generation
 - `input` the input file name.
 If it's not specified in configuration mode, all the variables in the `configuration:` object (see above) are written to the `output:` file.
+- `install_dir` the subdirectory to install the generated file to (e.g. `share/myproject`), if omitted the file is not installed.
 - `output` the output file name (since v0.41.0, may contain `@PLAINNAME@` or `@BASENAME@` substitutions).
 In configuration mode, the permissions of the input file (if it is specified) are copied to the output file.
-- `configuration` as explained above, this is where you pass the configuration data object as returned by `configuration_data()`
-- `command` as explained above, if specified, Meson does not create the file itself but rather runs the specified command, which allows you to do fully custom file generation
-- `capture` when this argument is set to true, Meson captures `stdout` of the `command` and writes it to the target file specified as `output`.
-Available since v0.41.0.
-- `install_dir` the subdirectory to install the generated file to (e.g. `share/myproject`), if omitted the file is not installed.

 ### custom_target()